 From April to October weddings, the minimum number of guests required is 100 adults on Saturdays, 75 on Fridays and Sundays.For November to March weddings, the minimum required is 50 adults.

-As you can see below, this venue the second most popular venue in the GTA and you need to book it at least 16 months before your special day.
+This venue the second most popular venue in the GTA and you need to book it at least 16 months before your special day.

 Usually, this venue is fully booked way before its sister location, Black Creek Pioneer Village.
+Both event spaces are managed by Toronto and Region Conservation (TRCA)

 Couples told me that in December when they got engaged they were not able to secure any date between February and November of the following year.
 Winter weddings are not that popular in Canada and you might be able to find a few dates available.
 To inquire about availability, please visit the event space inquiries page or call (416) 667-6295.